 This is a digital download.
 No physical product will be shipped.

-This resource has those three kinds of brain breaks: Energizing, Calming, and Focusing.
-Teachers, students, and parents can be more responsive to the kind of support a student need to get back on track.
+This resource has three kinds of brain breaks: Energizing, Calming, and Focusing.
+They will help you be more responsive to the students in front of you.

 18 Calming Brain Breaks with Teacher Instructions